naseer-rehman/Common-Sense-Coursebook/README.md

 # Common Sense Coursebook
 A course book for managing grades with persistent storage.
 Created by Naseer Rehman, Sufyan Motala and Ayaz Lockhat for Deltahacks 2022.
+Made with React.js.

 ## AdobeXD Prototyping
 ![Main dashboard.](https://user-images.githubusercontent.com/91574262/149611851-6168a4fe-0bb4-4182-a15d-3bdf4d75ed01.png)